mstewartgallus/mstewartgallus.github.io/src/_posts/web/2022-11-25-marking-up-poetry.md

 words in separate lines like <i>red</i> and <i>Violets</i> run together.
-You might include extra punctuation annotated with a screen-reader-only class as with [Markup A'](#markupb2) and [Markup B' CSS](#markupb3) to workaround around this issue.
+You might include extra punctuation annotated with a screen-reader-only class as with [Markup A'](#markupb2) and [Markup B' CSS](#markupb3) to work around this issue.
 However, on Firefox this hack breaks up lines into separate areas to track through.

 <figure>
 {{ markupb2 | markdownify }}